BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

 1. Maximum size of a line till its wrapped.
 2. Specify how many ticks to auto update display.
 Default 180.
-3. The cooldown is in ticks.
+3. The cooldown for selecting another option after selecting an option.
+Measured in ticks.
 20 ticks = 1 second.
 4. What text to prefix each new line in the NPC text that wraps.
 5. How to write the NPC text.
 Replaces {1} with the npcs text.
 6. When a color reset is found, what to replace it with.